Eric Smith (murderer): Conviction and incarceration

 On August 16, 1994, Smith was convicted of second-degree murder.
-On November 7, 1994, he was sentenced to the maximum term then available for juvenile murderers: a minimum of nine years to life in prison.
+Three months later, on November 7, he was sentenced to the maximum term then available for juvenile murderers: a minimum of nine years to life in prison.

 Smith was held at Brookwood Secure Center in Claverack, New York, a maximum security prison for juvenile inmates aged 13–17, for three years, and he was then transferred to an open prison for young adults.
 In 2001, he was transferred to the Clinton Correctional Facility in Dannemora, New York, a maximum security prison.
 On May 3, 2016, the NYS Department of Corrections website showed him incarcerated at Collins Correctional Facility, a medium security prison for male inmates in Erie County, New York.
 On April 26, 2019, he was listed as incarcerated at Gowanda Correctional Facility, a medium security prison which is co-located with Collins Correctional Facility.
 On November 30, 2019, he was listed as incarcerated at the Woodbourne Correctional Facility, a medium security prison in Sullivan County.

 Smith was denied parole ten times from June 2002 to January 2020.
 After the 2012 hearing, the parole board cited a concern for public safety in its decision, in addition to the opposition of Robie's parents to his release.
 At that hearing, he told a parole board he would not return to Savona if released, and would go to a shelter or halfway house instead.

 In October 2021, Smith was granted parole after 27 years of incarceration.
-In that parole hearing, he revealed that he was engaged to a lawyer since 2019.
+In that parole hearing, he revealed that he had been engaged to a lawyer since 2019.
 He was scheduled to be released on November 17, 2021, but this was delayed due to Smith not having an approved residence.
 He was ultimately released from prison on February 1, 2022.
 On April 16, 2025, Smith was discharged from parole supervision.